makasim/rpsmeter/README.md

     // Record requests as they happen
     meter.Record()

-    // Get the count of requests for the last 10 seconds counts := meter.LastTenSeconds()
+    // Get the total and the breakdown count of requests for the last 10 seconds total, breakdown := meter.Result()
     fmt.Println(counts)
 }
 ```